koendv/paste_dispenser/README.md

 The leadscrew is 64mm of M4 threaded rod, 0.7mm pitch.
 The leadscrew mates with the M4 threaded insert in the plunger.

-For the coupler between motor and leadscrew, choose between making it yourself or buying one.

-* [Aluminum 4mm to 5mm shaft couplers](https://www.google.com/search?&q=%2B%22D19*L25%22+Shaft+Coupling+Aluminium+flexible+%2B%224x5%22+aliexpress) are readily available from ebay or aliexpress.
-Aluminum couplers easily handle the torque, but the weight of the aluminum disturbs the balance of the instrument in your hand.
+The coupler between motor and leadscrew is an [Aluminum 4mm to 5mm shaft couplers](https://www.google.com/search?&q=%2B%22D19*L25%22+Shaft+Coupling+Aluminium+flexible+%2B%224x5%22+aliexpress), readily available from ebay or aliexpress.
+The all-metal construction easily handles the torque.

-* [3D-printed ABS couplers](https://github.com/koendv/paste_dispenser/raw/master/doc/coupler.jpg) make for a lightweight instrument, and can be designed to fit the stepper shaft exactly.

-Print two [shaft coupler](https://github.com/koendv/paste_dispenser/blob/master/openscad/aerzetix-C19143/coupler.stl) halves.
-Ream the screw holes by hand using a 3mm (wood) drill.
-There is a thin (0.5mm) support layer you need to pierce.
-Attach the shaft coupler halves to stepper shaft and leadscrew using four M3 x 10mm screws, like [this](https://github.com/koendv/paste_dispenser/raw/master/doc/coupler.jpg).

 Attach the stepper motor to the motor mount using two nylon or stainless steel M4x10 hex socket screws.
 Nylon screws keep the weight down.
 Attach the [syringe holder](https://github.com/koendv/paste_dispenser/blob/master/openscad/aerzetix-C19143/syringe_holder.stl) to the motor block with two M4x10 hex socket screws.